Faces of AfroBeats: KiDi lights up Times Square

-Ghanaian highlife and afrobeat singer Kidi is the latest Face of Afrobeats to feature on the Spotify billboard right in the center of the busiest commercial intersection in New York City, the Times Square.
+Ghanaian highlife and afrobeat singer is the latest Face of Afrobeats on the Spotify billboard right in the centre of the busiest commercial intersection in New York City, Times Square.

 Dennis Nana Dwamena, popularly known as KiDi, has left a global mark as he features among the Face of Afrobeats nominated by Spotify.
 KiDi’s Golden Boy album is lit with the thrilling sugary ‘Touch It’ and intoxicating ‘Send Me Nudes’.